jarusll/the-logs/index.md

 Me and the bois have been playing Hunt: Showdown and we've had some good moments and some really scuffed moments.
 I won't stop gaming even when I am older with responsibilities.

+I saw the [Alpakka](https://inputlabs.io/devices/alpakka) controller and I am excited for it.
+I am more excited for the one handed controller and I am glad they are coming up with more options for gyro gaming.

+I ordered Joycons and I am smoothing things out.
+I really want to try out two handed gaming.

+I am in a comfortable position right now and can take a breather.

 # 2022-11-20
 I finished playing *Titanfall 2* and it was one of the best games.
 Another good "Machines with beings" game.